Frazer Hines: Doctor Who

 Hines auditioned for the part of Ben Jackson in Doctor Who in 1966 but was unsuccessful.
 His debut came in the same year, when he was cast to play the part of Jamie McCrimmon, the companion of the Second Doctor (played by Patrick Troughton).
 Originally intended as a one-off guest character, Jamie joined the regular cast and appeared in the series from 1966 to 1969.

-Hines reprised the role in a cameo in the 20th anniversary serial "The Five Doctors" (1983) and as a guest star in The Two Doctors (1985).
+Hines reprised the role in a cameo in the 20th anniversary special "The Five Doctors" (1983) and as a guest star in The Two Doctors (1985).
 Hines appeared in more episodes than any other "companion" actor in the history of the series, but many of the episodes featuring Jamie no longer exist in the BBC's collection.
-The only actors appearing in more episodes are those who played the first four Doctors.
+The only actors to have more credited appearances are the First and the Fourth Doctor.

 In 1968, during his third year on the show, Hines released with Major Minor Records the novelty record "Who's Dr. Who?"
 Esteemed songwriters Barry Mason and Les Reed composed the music and lyrics, but the record was a commercial failure.
 Hines later called it the only flop Mason and Reed ever wrote.

 Hines, Troughton and Wendy Padbury (who played the Second Doctor's other companion, Zoe Heriot) all departed the show in 1969.
 At the advice of his agent, Hines was the first of the three to announce his intention to leave, though Troughton asked him to stay a few more months to the end of the sixth season, as this was when Troughton planned to relinquish his role as well.
 The three actors remained with the show until the conclusion of the final serial The War Games (1969).
 Hines remained in contact with Troughton.